guardian/guardian-management-play/readme.md

 Guardian Management
 ===================

-This project contains various helpers to ease administrative management of production java apps.

 Our policy is that each app exposes its user facing pages on a sub url, and administrative pages on `/management`.
 So, for example, `content-api.war` when deployed to a container has the actual api under `/content-api/api` and